 Disclaimers:

-*The funds in your OneVest accounts are held by our custodian institutions.
+*The funds in your Corex accounts are held by our custodian institutions.
 Please refer to your custodian’s policies and fees for any additional charges, including those related to NSF or EFT deposits.

-**OneVest Management Inc. is a registered Portfolio Manager in each of the provinces and territories of Canada and as an Investment Fund Manager in the provinces of Alberta, Ontario, Newfoundland and Labrador, and Quebec.
-Assets in your OneVest accounts are held with various custodians, each registered as an investment dealer with the applicable securities regulators.
-All custodians are members of the Canadian Investment Regulatory Organization (“CIRO”) and the Canadian Investor Protection Fund (“CIPF”).
-OneVest is a wholly-owned subsidiary of OneVest Technologies Inc. All trademarks are the property of their respective owners.
-Copyright @ 2025, OneVestTechnologies Inc. All rights reserved.
+**Corex Financial Inc. ("Corex") offers wealth management products and services to Manzil customers.
+Corex Financial Inc. is a registered Portfolio Manager in each of the provinces and territories of Canada and as an Investment Fund Manager in the provinces of Alberta, Ontario, Newfoundland and Labrador, and Quebec.
+Assets in your Corex accounts are held with various custodians, each registered as an investment dealer with the applicable securities regulators.
+All custodians are members of the Canadian Investment Regulatory Organization (“CIRO”) and the Canadian Investor Protection Fund (CIPF).
+All trademarks are the property of their respective owners.
+Corex will determine what investments are suitable for you.